openmv/openmv-projects/donkey-car/README.md

 ![Last](images/build/step(7)small.jpg "Last")

 Next, attach the OpenMV Cam neck holder mount to the top of the rollbar using four more medium-length M2 screws.
 Note that this will take some work since the screw holes are unlikely to lineup exactly.
-I reconmend screwing in all four screws only a little bit to get them started first before screwing each one in all the way.
+I recommend screwing in all four screws only a little bit to get them started first before screwing each one in all the way.

 ![Align](images/build/step(8)small.jpg "Align")